-PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102
+PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 100E or placement in Eng 102

 An introductory course in the methods and principles of deductive reasoning.
 Focus on the symbolic representation of truth-functional statements, determining validity of deductive arguments, and demonstrating validity of deductive arguments through formal proofs.
 Includes sentential logic and predicate logic.
 (3 lec hrs.)